 Go Dry this July to support Prostate Cancer NZ

-Prostate cancer is the most common cancer in New Zealand men; more than 3500 men are diagnosed every year.
-Prostate Cancer Foundation of New Zealand (PCFNZ) provides a range of support services to men and their families living with a prostate cancer diagnosis - from volunteer-led support groups to an online support forum and a free HELPLINE 0800 477 678.
+Prostate cancer is the most common cancer in New Zealand men; more than 4,000 men are diagnosed every year.
+Prostate Cancer Foundation of New Zealand (PCFNZ) provides a range of support services to men and their families living with a prostate cancer diagnosis.

 Dry July is a fundraising campaign aimed at challenging social drinkers to change their habits for a month and make some healthy lifestyle changes.
 We would encourage people to drink responsibly and stick to the recommended daily guidelines for the rest of the year.
 We advise heavy drinkers or people dependent on alcohol to speak with their GP before signing up to Dry July.